-This organization shall be called “The Board of Trustees of the Pollard Memorial Library” (“the Board”), existing by virtue of provisions of the sections 17-166 to 17-171 of the Lowell City Code, and responsibilities delegated to it under the said ordinance.
+This organization shall be called “The Board of Trustees of the Pollard Memorial Library” (“the Board”), existing under the authority specified under Statute Reference: MGL C.231 Acts 1888 Code 17-166; City Charter (1921) Sec.
+28; MGL Ch.
+78, s.7-13. of the Lowell City Code, and responsibilities delegated to it under the said ordinance.

 ARTICLE II Trustees